InsaneFirebat/sm_practice_hack/releases/README.md

 ## Exclusive Features

 * Super HUD InfoHUD mode to run multiple modes at once
+* Door HUD mode to display a different HUD mode when touching a door
 * InfoHUD Mode to display a damage counter that resets at Phantoon and Ridley
 * Room Strat to track Kihunter movement in Kihunter Stairs and Three Musketeers rooms
 * Room Strat to track off-screen nails during Kraid's intro
-* HUD timers update on shinespark crash
+* Remaining spark timer automatically printed on HUD
 * Option to enable infinite ammo
 * Controller shortcut to toggle the damage counter InfoHUD Mode
-* Controller shortcut to advance the RNG seed
 * Event flags for Zebetites
 * Option to clear the elevator flag for OoB travel
 * No tile marker when applying Magnet Stairs fix